MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/how-to-set-up-your-test-environment.md

 ﻿---
 # required metadata

-title: Set up the test environment | Azure RMS
+title: Testing your application | Azure RMS
-description: Your rights-enabled application can be tested with different server options.
+description: Instructions on how to setup your application for testing.
 keywords:
 author: bruceperlerms
 manager: mbaldwin